 Blogging is useful internally for similar reasons to a wiki; employees with expertise in varying fields can share insights on the company blog, allowing other employees to access the information at their fingertips.
 Blogs are also a great way to promote internal news, events and achievements, helping employees gain a greater understanding of what the company is doing and cultivating a positive company culture.

 Online team workspaces enable members to easily participate in conversations, quickly share the most up-to-date documents and collaborate anywhere, anytime, on any device.

-Fortunately these tools and many more are offered as part of a good CMS, and can be utilized to create a thriving digital workplace, resulting in a happier, more collaborative and engaged workforce.
+Fortunately these tools and many more are offered as part of a good CMS and can be utilised to create a thriving digital workplace, resulting in a happier, more collaborative and engaged workforce.

 For more insights, watch the video covering the essential elements of an effective digital workplace.

 The business world is changing, whether it likes it or not, and soon we will also begin to see organisations building bigger communities which can be accessed from apps by the workforce.
 According to a Gartner survey, 79% of surveyed organizations plan to increase their mobile spending by 36%.
 Not surprising considering mobility results in increased employee output, less inventory and fewer operational expenses.